Community pantries in the Philippines: Red-tagging controversy

 Organizers of the community pantries, which had operated largely without help from or coordination with the government soon became a target of "red-tagging" by local units of the Philippine National Police (PNP), as well as the National Task Force to End Local Communist Armed Conflict (NTF-ELCAC) that Duterte established after shuttering national-level peace talks with communist insurgents in December 2018.

-Notable incidents include various social media posts published by the Quezon City Police District (QCPD) and the NTF-ELCAC with unsubstantiated claims that community pantries were affiliated with insurgents and were being used as a front to recruit rebels for their cause.
+Notable incidents include various social media posts published by the Quezon City Police District (QCPD) and the NTF-ELCAC containing unsubstantiated claims that community pantries were affiliated with insurgents and were being used as a front to recruit rebels for their cause.
 The organizers of the Maginhawa community pantry had to temporarily halt operations out of concern for the safety of their volunteers being red-tagged and interrogated by state forces, given the history of harassment and extrajudicial killings of red-tagged individuals.

-The Maginhawa community pantry resumed its operations resumed after Quezon City mayor Joy Belmonte assured the organizers and the public that the city government would ensure the safety of community pantry organizers and beneficiaries.
+The Maginhawa community pantry resumed its operations after Quezon City mayor Joy Belmonte assured the organizers and the public that the city government would ensure the safety of community pantry organizers and beneficiaries.
 The mayor also ordered a probe of red-tagging and profiling by Quezon City police.

-Non became a focal point of the NTF-ECLAC's attention as the task force's spokesman Lt.
-Gen. Antonio Parlade Jr. questioned the rapid spread of community pantries across the country and compared Non's role in the community pantry phenomenon to Satan giving Eve the forbidden fruit.
+Non became a focal point of the NTF-ELCAC's attention, as the task force's spokesman, Lt.
+Gen. Antonio Parlade Jr., questioned the rapid spread of community pantries across the country and compared Non's role in the community pantry phenomenon to Satan giving Eve the forbidden fruit.
 Unrelenting, he would later tag, in a Christmas message, politicians such as economic liberal and declared NTF-ELCAC supporter Leni Robredo and Christian institutions such as the University of San Carlos as being affiliated with a "satanic cult", referencing the cultural Marxism conspiracy theory and Karl Marx's family's alleged "satanic" Sabbateanism.
 Presidential Communications Undersecretary Lorraine Badoy, who was also a co-spokesperson of the NTF-ELCAC, likewise accused Non of being part of ARMAS, which was allegedly an underground communist organization.
 Both Parlade and Badoy drew criticism from Filipinos online for the improbability of their statements.

-Philippine National Security adviser Hermogenes Esperon Jr. later issued a gag order instructing the two not to speak about the community pantries, and the National Privacy Commission denounced Parlade's unjust profiling of Non and other individuals, but other officials including President Duterte himself later belittled the efforts of the organizers in a public speech.
+Philippine National Security adviser Hermogenes Esperon Jr. later issued a gag order instructing the two not to speak about the community pantries, and the National Privacy Commission denounced Parlade's unjust profiling of Non and other individuals, but other officials, including President Duterte himself, later belittled the efforts of the organizers in a public speech.

 Similar initiatives

 Although the sudden popularity of community pantries in April 2021 is notable, the concept of food banks, community fridges, and other food-related community initiatives is not new to the Philippines.

-Roman Catholic social action arm Caritas Philippines noted that various dioceses in the majority-catholic country had previously organized community "aid stations", and called on such diocese to reorganize them in support of the community pantry movement.
+The Roman Catholic social action arm Caritas Philippines noted that various dioceses in the majority-Catholic country had previously organized community "aid stations" and called on those dioceses to reorganize them in support of the community pantry movement.